 (d) The levels of ambient contaminants in the chamber (or room) environment that would settle on the particulate filters during their stabilisation shall be minimised.

-(e) During the weighing operation no deviations from the specified conditions are permitted.
+(e During the weighing operation no deviations from the specified conditions are permitted.

 4.2.2.2.
 Linear response of an analytical balance

-The analytical balance used to determine the filter weight shall meet the linearity verification criteria of Table A5/1 below.
+The analytical balance used to determine the filter weight shall meet the linearity verification criteria of Table A5/1 below applying linear regression.
 This implies a precision (standard deviation) of at least 2 µg and a resolution of at least 1 µg (1 digit = 1 µg).
+At least 4 equally-spaced reference weights shall be tested.
+The zero value shall be within 1 µg.

 Table A5/1